littleghost-studio/littleghost-studio/README.md

 <br>
  <strong>USN CCT2019</strong> | Completed the USN challenge.
 <br>
- <strong>Custom Software</strong> | Developed some small-level custom code for a USAF Reserves wing and NSTC that are actually in use on a small level.
+ <strong>Custom Software</strong> | Developed some small-level custom code for a USAF Reserves wing (Front end MS Power Apps for DTS) and NSTC (software applications on-server for CDMIS support, NETCINST) that are actually in use on a small level.
 </p>

 ---